mapbox/cheap-ruler/README.md

 Returns a new point given distance and bearing from the starting point.
 6–7 times faster than `turf.destination`.

+#### pointOnLine(line, p)

+Returns an object of the form `{point, index}` where `point` is closest point on the line from the given point, and `index` is the start index of the segment with the closest point.
+70–75 times faster than `turf.pointOnLine`.

+#### lineSlice(start, stop, line)

+Returns a part of the given line between the start and the stop points (or their closest points on the line).
+50–60 times faster than `turf.lineSlice`.

 #### bufferPoint(p, buffer)